What is Lean?

 What is the Toyota House of Quality?

-Moving forward from Jidoka, where team members support each other to resolve problems, the question was asked again and again: “What are the fundamental elements to get people thinking and working together effectively?
+Moving forward from Jidoka, where team members support each other to resolve problems, the question was asked again and again: “What are the fundamental elements of a system to get people thinking and working together effectively?

 Toyota used the Jidoka theme to answer this question by a simple system that has the two pillars of Lean quality: